Synodic act on the heretic of Armenia, the monk Martin: Background

-After the anathemas of the Synod of 1656 and the Great Moscow Synod, and the unsuccessful but brutal repressions of those who continued using the Old Rite a new direction was chosen to fight the Old Rite: the doubling of the taxes of Old Believers and the use of forgeries.
+After the anathemas of the Synod of 1656 and the Great Moscow Synod, and the unsuccessful but brutal repressions of those who continued using the Old Rite, a new direction was chosen to fight the Old Rite: the doubling of the taxes of Old Believers and the use of forgeries.
 Following this decision, the future Russian Orthodox saint Dimitry of Rostov created the Synodic Act.

 Forgery

 Less than a year before his death, during the reign of Peter the Great, Dimitry of Rostov create the forged work The Synodic Act on the Heretic of Armenia, the Martyr Martin.
 The document claims that a monk and heretic named Martin, an Armenian, arrived in Russia from Constantinople in 1149 and, pretending to be a Roman and a relative of the patriarch Luke Chrysoberges, began to preach in Russia various heresies.
-The heresies consisted of a combination of Armenian and Latin heresies (and according to the Acts, Martin learned the heresy Rome itself).
+The heresies consisted of a combination of Armenian and Latin heresies (and according to the Acts, Martin learned the heresy in Rome itself).
 Subsequently, adopted by the Russians, the heresy consisted of making the sign of the cross with two fingers, saying the Jesus Prayer instead of the name of the Trinity while the sign of the cross was made, and using two alleluias instead of three alleluias.
 Especially for his heresy of making the sign of the cross with two fingers, he was condemned at the Council of Kiev in 1160, under the Grand Duke Rostislav Mstislavich and Metropolitan Constantine, both saints.
 Later, he was condemned at the Council of Constantinople during the following year, 1161, under Patriarch Luke Chrysoberges.
 Subsequently, Martin was burned.